Creative Thinking: A Life Skill to Use to Face Different Types of Cognitive Pragmatism

-The thought patterns today’s generations build while using new technologies are often attributable to pragmatic rationality and instrumental reasoning.
+The thought patterns today’s generation builds while using new technologies are often attributable to pragmatic rationality and instrumental reasoning.
 Little by little, especially through the use of social networks, cognitive and ethical practices are being established based on the value of instrumental effectiveness (i.e. the methodical achievement of short-term goals).
-Technical rationality reflects the pursuit of immediate results and receiving instantaneous answers is at the expense of a formation made of solid relationships and durable knowledge.
+This reflects the pursuit of immediate results and receiving instantaneous answers is at the expense of a formation made of solid relationships and durable knowledge.

 Technologies, by putting together different communicative aspects—from written code, numerical, to visual art—when used consciously, can suggest a variety of thinking strategies.
 Therefore, if we teach how to properly utilize them, by raising awareness about functionalities and meanings of new tools, young people would be enabled to use different types of communication and to start thinking creatively—empowering free-thinking and ultimately benefiting social relations.